Audit warns Oosterweel project cannot be fully repaid with toll revenues

 Belgium’s Court of Audit has warned that the Oosterweel project in Antwerp cannot be fully repaid using toll revenues.
 The remarks raise fresh concerns about its long-term financing.

-It also said the financial model is not robust and that there is no guarantee all loans will be repaid.
+It also said the financial model was not robust and that there was no guarantee all loans would be repaid.
 This could undermine the earlier decision to keep Oosterweel-related spending outside the government’s core budget, based on the expectation of full repayment through tolls.

 Construction authority Lantis has been relying on these forecasts to finance the project.
 The Court of Audit also pointed to ongoing uncertainty around remediation costs and warned that additional risks could further affect the budget.

-Opposition politicians said the findings confirm long-standing concerns that the financial model may shift costs to taxpayers in the future rather than avoiding them.
+Opposition politicians said the findings confirmed long-standing concerns that the financial model may shift costs to taxpayers in the future rather than avoiding them.